Documentation

 - Constraint Streams - The

-group_byoperation - Constraint Factory Methods - Generated collection accessors
+group_byoperation - Constraint Factory Methods - Generated collection sources

 - docs.rs/solverforge - Full collector API reference